I know what you’re thinking...

 A relationship is made up of a system that requires change from both partners.
 When each person is solely focused on what is needed from the other, it is hard to break a problematic sequence.

 Rather than holding a primary focus on what is lacking from your partner, work towards looking within yourself towards positive change and growth.
+That leads to a healthy marriage!

 You both have to be honest with yourselves.